 The Lenape People and Central Indiana

 However, even their new homes in the west they were not to be left alone.
 Yann (2009), a masters thesis describing the Lenape culture in Indiana and analyzing archaeological sites related the Lenape along the White River, details how some of the Lenape likely began to move into Indiana as early as the mid 1770’s as Ohio began to become more populated with Euro-American settlers.
-In the early to mid-1790’s, the Lenape accepted an invitation from the Miami people of Indiana, who were the dominant tribe in the state at the time, to move onto Miami lands in the central and south-central part of Indiana, which included the future site of Indianapolis (some sources suggest an invitation was extended as early as 1770).
+In the early to mid-1790’s, the Lenape accepted an invitation from the Miami people of Indiana, who were the dominant group in the state at the time, to move onto Miami lands in the central and south-central part of Indiana, which included the future site of Indianapolis (some sources suggest smaller groups of Lenape moved into these lands as early as 1770).
 This migration was close in time with the Treaty of Greenville (1795), which was finalized following the Battle of Fallen Timbers (1794) and opened most of Ohio to Euro-American settlers, while establishing new lands for the displaced Native Americans.
-Except for a small part of the southeastern part of the present-day state, most of Indiana was reserved for Native Americans, although encroachments by Euro-American settlers, traders, and missionaries were common.
+Except for the southeastern and southwestern parts of the present-day state, and lands along the Ohio River, most of Indiana was reserved for Native Americans, although encroachments by Euro-American settlers, traders, and missionaries were common.
 The large open area with the "Delaware Towns" label in the map below was reserved for Native Americans.